 Its display screen is well designed and easy to read.
 A graphic target ID lines the top of the screen with thick, clear hash marks that are perfect for quick glances.
 A depth indicator on the right side is numbered and provides permanent – and surprisingly accurate – feedback about how deep a target is, up to 8 inches down.
 It even boasts an always-on battery indicator instead of the low battery warning most detectors use.

-Garrett won't win many accolades for its comparatively short two-year limited warranty, but the company does its best to make up for it with plenty of user support, from great customer service to detailed FAQs and intricate online instructional videos.
+Garrett won't win many accolades for its comparatively short two-year limited warranty, but the company does its best to make up for it with plenty of user support, including great customer service, detailed FAQs and intricate online instructional videos.
 Its devices also tend to be particularly rugged, able to stand up to years of detection without a hiccup.
 From what we've seen of the Ace 250, it matches that description to a tee.

 Garrett's entire line of Ace metal detectors is tailor-made for both newcomers to the hobby and veterans who want performance without dipping too far into their wallets.
-For an excellent balance of performance and features that other similarly priced detectors could only hope to match, the Garrett Ace 250 is a great buy.
+For an excellent balance of capability and features that other, similarly priced detectors could only hope to match, the Garrett Ace 250 is a great buy.

-Its small size and easy controls make it the ultimate pick-up-and-go detector.
+Its light weight and easy controls make it the ultimate pickup-and-go detector.

-Its lack of ground balancing means you'll need to turn sensitivity down in some areas, sacrificing depth as you go.
+Without manual ground balancing, you'll have to turn the machine's sensitivity down in some areas, sacrificing depth as you go.

-If you're new to metal detecting, you’ll love the Garrett Ace 250.
-It's easy to use, and it can do everything you'd want it to.
+Metal-detecting beginners will adore the Garrett Ace 250.
+It's affordable, easy to use and can do everything you'd want it to.